atroxaper/p6-LogP6-Blog-Example/README.md

 ## Conclusions

 That was a brief introduction to LogP6.
-There are many things not covered in this article which LogP6 provides.
-For example, fully customizable filtering - you can describe any filtering logic, even random filtering :) Also you can modify any data (log level, log message or so) during filter stage.
+There are many things not covered in the article which LogP6 provides.
+For example, fully customizable filtering - you can describe any filtering logic, including random filtering :) Other than that you can modify any data (log level, log message or so) at filter stage.
 Writers are customizable too - you can create your own writer with your own logic.
 For example, there is [LogP6::Writer::Journald](https://modules.perl6.org/dist/LogP6-Writer-Journald:cpan:ATROXAPER)